sfajfer/Master-of-Gu/Gu Index.md

 Health: 10

-Food:
+Food: 1 kg copper ore, heated to at least 100 degrees

 Keywords: [**Defensive**], [**Sustained**]

-Effect: Negate all heat damage dealt to your hit points.
-While sustained, this Gu stores all damage negated by it, to a maximum of 20.
-If you hit a creature with a punching or kicking attack, deal heat damage equal to the damage stored inside Heatsink Gu to the target.
+Effect: While sustained, this Gu negates and stores all heat damage dealt to your hit points, to a maximum of {20, 50}.
+If you hit a creature with a punching or kicking attack, deal additional heat damage equal to the damage stored inside Heatsink Gu to the target.
 When you stop sustaining Heatsink Gu, its stored damage reverts to 0.

 ### Iron Hook Silver Slash Gu
 *Rank 5 Attack*

-Cost:
+Cost: 8 portions

-Range:
+Range: 25 meters

-Health:
+Health: 12

 Food:

-Keywords:
+Keywords: [**Piercing**]

-Effect: You launch 3 silver and 3 steel blades at any number of targets within range.
-On a hit, silver blades deal 80 rending damage, and steel blades deal 40 rending damage directly to the target's hit points..
+Effect: You launch a silver and a steel blade, each at a target within range.
+On a hit, silver blades deal 140 rending damage, and steel blades deal 70 rending damage directly to the target's hit points.

 ### Iron Needle Gu
 *Rank 1 Attack*